pneff/servicegen/README.markdown

   - An ANTLR grammar for a basic service description.
   - A generator in Python which gives some output based on what it parsed.
   - An extensive grammar documentation showing what's the intention.
+  - An output target to create a basic web.py application.
+  - An output target to create a basic HTML documentation.

 ## Usage